 Remember start cutting from top to bottom and the other can must be shorter than the other one (as shown in the last picture).

 After cutting both of the cans, sand the cans until the label wears off.
-Be sure to sand the label off the cans.
+Be sure to sand the label of the cans.
 If you don’t sand it, the label will somehow melt and turn black thus ruining your stove’s appearance.

 This is now the tricky part, sticking both cans together is the most painstaking task you will encounter in making the stove.
-I advice you to bend the shorter can’s edges so it would be easier to insert the short can to the long can.
+I advise you to bend the shorter can’s edges so it would be easier to insert the short can to the long can.